The deadline for Special Project Grant Funding is now extended to June 24.

 - End of June: Application deadline set by FCSS Board

-- Application is submitted: According to the deadline set by the board
+- Application is submitted: According to the deadline outlined on the annual application form

-- First two weeks of October: Application is reviewed by the FCSS Coordinator for completeness and eligibility.
+- September/October: Application is reviewed by the FCSS Coordinator for completeness and eligibility.
 Any additional information is collected from the applicant.

-- November: As outlined in the County’s FCSS Bylaw C-7387-2014 (PDF) the FCSS Board reviews all applications in accordance with the Rocky View County FCSS Strategy Screen to ensure they:
+- October/November: As outlined in the County’s FCSS Bylaw C-7387-2014 (PDF) the FCSS Board reviews all applications in accordance with the Rocky View County FCSS Strategy Screen to ensure they:

 - Meet FCSS Act and Regulation including prevention;